giantswarm/sloth-rules/README.md

 Finally run `make generate` to generate your SLO CRs.
 Output will be in the `output` directory.

+### Limtiations

+- Labels cannot be changed currently, as this will heavily disrupt all SLO rules evaluation (see https://github.com/giantswarm/roadmap/issues/2579)

 ## SLO definition guidelines

 - The resulting prometheusRules generated from your SLO will use the following query : `errorQuery/totalQuery` so keep in mind that **the result of your errorQuery divided by your totalQuery must be a decimal value comprised between 0 and 1**.